01 of 11

 06 of 11

-Add a little sweetness to your Scandinavian bathroom with a subtle patterned tile, as in this design by Anton Gorbatenko.
+Add a little feminine sweetness to your Scandinavian bathroom with a subtly patterned tile, as in this design by Anton Gorbatenko.
 The tile extends to the vanity countertop, giving the space a sense of continuity and harmony.
 Light neutrals, lots of white, and a focus on geometrical shapes define this bathroom's Scandinavian influence.Continue to 7 of 11 below.

 07 of 11

-Marble-Tiled Scandinavian Bathroom
+Marble-Tiled Bathroom (Designpad Architecture)

 08 of 11

-Scandinavian Bathroom with Teak Open Shelf Washstand
+Scandinavian Bath with Teak Open-Shelf Washstand (Paola Salinas)

 09 of 11